Like all good things, your car’s brake rotors aren’t designed to last forever.

-- Pop out your old brake pads by hand or with a small prying tool (don’t use a screwdriver).
+- Pop out your old brake pads by hand or with a small prying tool.
+Do not use a screwdriver!

 - Mount the included shims or use anti-squeal compound on the back of the new pads and install them in the caliper.
 Avoid touching the friction surface.

-- Most rotors can simply be pulled off of the wheel studs at this point.
-Otherwise remove any bolts connecting the rotor to the wheel hub, and pull it free.
+- Most rotors can simply be pulled off the wheel studs at this point.
+Otherwise, remove any bolts connecting the rotor to the wheel hub, and pull it free.

-- Make sure the wheel hub clean—dirt, mud and rust on the hub won’t allow the rotor sit flush.
+- Make sure the wheel hub’s clean – dirt, mud and rust on the hub won’t allow the rotor sit flush.

 - Check the condition of your wheel studs.
 If you find pitting or other types of corrosion on the studs, replace them.

 - Place your new rotors on the wheel hubs, being careful not to touch the friction surfaces.
 Install any hold-down bolts you previously removed.